cs231n/cs231n.github.io/neural-networks-3.md

 x \leftarrow x - [H f(x)]^{-1} \nabla f(x)
 $$

-Here, \\(H f(x)\\) is the [Hessian matrix](http://en.wikipedia.org/wiki/Hessian_matrix), which is a square matrix of second-order partial derivatives of the function.
-The term \\(\nabla f(x)\\) is the gradient vector, as seen in Gradient Descent.
+Here, $H f(x)$ is the [Hessian matrix](http://en.wikipedia.org/wiki/Hessian_matrix), which is a square matrix of second-order partial derivatives of the function.
+The term $\nabla f(x)$ is the gradient vector, as seen in Gradient Descent.
 Intuitively, the Hessian describes the local curvature of the loss function, which allows us to perform a more efficient update.
 In particular, multiplying by the inverse Hessian leads the optimization to take more aggressive steps in directions of shallow curvature and shorter steps in directions of steep curvature.
 Note, crucially, the absence of any learning rate hyperparameters in the update formula, which the proponents of these methods cite this as a large advantage over first-order methods.

 However, the update above is impractical for most deep learning applications because computing (and inverting) the Hessian in its explicit form is a very costly process in both space and time.
 For instance, a Neural Network with one million parameters would have a Hessian matrix of size [1,000,000 x 1,000,000], occupying approximately 3725 gigabytes of RAM.
 Hence, a large variety of *quasi-Newton* methods have been developed that seek to approximate the inverse Hessian.
 Among these, the most popular is [L-BFGS](http://en.wikipedia.org/wiki/Limited-memory_BFGS), which uses the information in the gradients over time to form the approximation implicitly (i.e. the full matrix is never computed).